 Winter is cold and can bring a bitter chill to the area.
 However, this is also the best time to book cheap flights to Richmond and get discounted hotel rates, as tourism is down and there is not a lot of action in the city.

 Getting around Richmond

 You’ll need exact change to ride the Greater Richmond Transit Company’s public buses.
-The buses run all over Richmond’s metropolitan area every day from 5am to midnight.
+The buses run all over Richmond’s metropolitan area every day.
 Between June and September the city also runs a shuttle service connecting the area’s cultural attractions.
 Orange buses run between Chimborazo Park and the Science Museum of Virginia, and blue line buses run from the science museum to Maymount.
 Fares are cheap and you can hop on or hop off at any of the attractions along the way.
 There are plenty of taxis all over the city, with taxi stands found outside the airport, Amtrak and Greyhound terminals and most hotels.
 It’s easy to navigate the compact city on foot and there are many walking tours offered.
 You don’t need a car if you’re just staying in town, but if you’d like explore beyond the city limits, renting a car is a good idea.
 Parking is easy to find in Richmond and traffic is usually easy to manage.

 Richmond Travel Information